Anup-Deshmukh/Unsupervised-Chunking/README.md

 ## How to run the code?

-Langugae model for unsupervised chunking
+(Teacher model 1) Langugae model
 - python3 run.py [--data-path PATH] [--result-path PATH]
 - python3 evaluate_distances.py [--train-test-val train] [--dist-measure avg_hellinger] [--model bert-base-cased] [--distpath PATH] [--gt-tag-path PATH]

-Compound PCFG
+(Teacher model 2) Compound PCFG
 - Refer to the repo https://github.com/Anup-Deshmukh/CompoundPCFG-Chunker

-Hierarchical RNN for unsupervised chunking
+(Student model) Hierarchical RNN
 - python3 model4_hrnn.py [--is-training 1] [--dire SAVE_PATH]
 - python3 test_model4_hrnn.py

 ## Acknowledgments

-- Utility functions from the folder "utils" and datasets used in this repo are originally from the source code for:
+Utility functions from the folder "utils" and datasets used in this repo are originally from the source code for:
 - Are Pre-trained Language Models Aware of Phrases?
 Simple but Strong Baselines for Grammar Induction** (Y. Kim et al., ACL 2019).
 - For more details, visit [the original repo](https://github.com/galsang/trees_from_transformers).